 Let’s pretend you’ve set up an online WooCommerce store.
 A new customer wanders into your store and begins browsing around, but he quickly becomes overwhelmed by the further information.
 It is, after all, unknown territory.

 How will they be able to reach out to you for assistance?
 The most conventional method is to fill out the “Contact Us” form and wait for a response from the store’s customer service team.
-However, waiting for hours or even a day for an answer doesn’t actually sound like a dream.
+However, waiting hours or even days for an answer doesn’t sound like a dream.

 WooCommerce live chat allows visitors to receive immediate assistance with your online business.
 The support representative on WooCommerce live chat can see the visitor’s cart, analyze their problem, and provide top-notch solutions.